 The two-component systems design of CropSight is shown in Fig. 1.
-We used a Python-based web framework, Flask [27, 28], as the base for the device-side services.
-The main reason for this choice is that Python, a high-level programming language widely used by the scientific community, can interact with many single-board computers (e.g., a Raspberry Pi computer) commonly embedded in distributed IoT sensors and/or phenotyping devices.
+We used a Python-based web framework, Flask [26,27], as the base for the device-side services.
+The main reason for this choice is that Python, a high-level programming language widely used by the scientific community, can interact with many single-board computers (e.g. a Raspberry Pi computer) commonly embedded in distributed IoT sensors and/or phenotyping devices.
 This framework administers onboard data flow and storage together with a lightweight server for web-based interactions (Fig. 1A).
 As Flask is hardware independent, the approach can be applied to any hardware that supports Python.
-Additional services such as Linux crontab scheduling system, dynamic host configuration protocol (used for establishing self-operating WiFi network), and virtual network computing (VNC) services can also be easily added or removed to maintain the simplicity of the device-side system.
+Additional services such as Linux crontab scheduling system, dynamic host configuration protocol (DHCP, used for establishing self-operating Wi-Fi network), and virtual network computing (VNC) services can also be easily added or removed to maintain the simplicity of the device-side system.

-Powered by Hypertext Pre-processor (PHP) 5+ [29] and MySQL [30], the device-side system can facilitate real-time interactions between smart devices (e.g., smartphones and tablets) and IoT devices.
+Powered by PHP5+ [28] and MySQL [29], the device-side system can facilitate real-time interactions between smart devices (e.g. smartphones and tablets) and IoT devices.
 The graphic user interface (GUI) was developed using PHP and JavaScript, which can be opened in a web browser such as Chrome and Firefox on any smart device.
-A PHP-based RESTful API [31] was adopted to regulate hourly client-server communications.
-A lightweight SQL server, MariaDB [32], was used for collecting and storing different formats of datasets, including images, climate sensors, and experimental settings.
-The device-side system can give access to each phenotyping device so that live video streaming and remote system configuration can be initiated by users to deploy phenotyping devices (Supplementary Fig. S1) as well as to establish indoor or infield experiments just using a smartphone or a tablet.
-Also, the GUI allows users to enter metadata including trials, experiments (e.g., genotypes, treatments and biological replicates), and brief descriptions, while phenotyping devices are being installed.
+A PHP-based RESTful API [30] was adopted to regulate hourly client-server communications.
+A lightweight SQL server, MariaDB [31], was used for collecting and storing different formats of datasets, including images, climate sensors, and experimental settings.
+The device-side system can give access to each phenotyping device, so that live video streaming and remote system configuration can be initiated by users to deploy phenotyping devices (Supplementary Fig. 1) as well as to establish indoor or infield experiments just using a smartphone or a tablet.
+Also, the GUI allows users to enter metadata including trials, experiments (e.g. genotypes, treatments and biological replicates), and brief description, while phenotyping devices are being installed.
 The distributed IoT-based design has massively improved the mobility and flexibility of phenotyping tasks.

 The server-side system bridges the connection between data aggregation and cloud-based interfacing (Fig. 1B).
-This approach facilitates biological data acquired at different locations to be synchronized with a centralized server for data management, detailed traits analyses, and decision making in crop management.
-PHP5+ was used to develop the system that supports Apache and an SQL server such as MySQL [30].
-The server-side system initiates regular updates of the status of each distributed IoT device via server user interface, with information such as online or offline status of the device, operational mode, representative daily images, micro-climate readings, and the usage of computing resources (i.e., central processing unit and memory).
-Between 2016 and 2018, the two-component CropSight system has been successfully applied to monitor wheat prebreeding experiments in the field and indoor wheat speed breeding (i.e., growth chamber and greenhouse) simultaneously (Supplementary Fig. S2).
+This approach facilitates biological data acquired at different locations to be synchronised with a centralised server for data management, detailed traits analyses, and decision making in crop management.
+PHP5+ was used to develop the system that supports Apache and an SQL server such as MySQL [29].
+The server-side system initiates regular updates of the status of each distributed IoT device via server user interface, with information such as online or offline status of the device, operational mode, representative daily images, micro-climate readings, and the usage of computing resources (i.e. CPU and memory).
+Between 2016 and 2018, the two-component CropSight system has been successfully applied to monitor wheat prebreeding experiments in the field and indoor wheat speed breeding (i.e. growth chamber and greenhouse) simultaneously (Supplementary Fig. 2).